Skip to main content

 MODALITY OF EXAMINATION

-Students who actively attend at least 75% of the hours will be issued a certificate of attendance, which can be used for Other Activities.
+There is no examination at the end of the lectureship.
+Students who actively attend at least 75% of the hours will be awarded a certificate of attendance, which can be used for other activities.